corona-warn-app/cwa-app-android/docs/architecture-overview.md

 * database password
 * flag to check if we can submit diagnosis keys
 * the number of successful submissions
-* a flag that stores wether notifications are enabled
+* a flag that stores whether notifications are enabled
 * the token used for accessing the exposure summaries
 * the last time diagnosis keys were retrieved manually
 * the last time diagnosis keys were fetched from the server